 - One that uses the most advanced technology to achieve the most accurate results

 - A provider that can offer many options that are tailored for your personal needs, rather than a one size fits all

 - Medical staff with years of experience who have shown to be leaders and pioneers of knowledge

 - A company that offers great customer service and ensures comfort every step of the way

 - A provider that knows and utilises the right imaging technology for the relevant disease.
-For example the gold standard for imaging the brain is MRI, whereas imaging the lungs is best performed by a CT scanner and it’s important that your provider of choice has the ability to utilise all available imaging technologies for optimal results.
+For example the gold standard for imaging the brain is MRI, whereas imaging the lungs or the heart is best performed by a CT scanner and it’s important that your provider of choice has the ability to utilise all available imaging technologies for optimal results.

 Why is early detection important?

 According to Cancer Research UK, more than 9 in 10 bowel cancer patients will survive the disease for more than 5 years if diagnosed at the earliest stage.

 Among women, breast cancer is the most common type of cancer.
 However, more than 90% of women diagnosed with breast cancer survive their disease for at least 5 years if caught at the earliest stage compared to around 15% for women diagnosed with the most advanced stage of the disease.

 Additionally, 90% of women diagnosed with the earliest stage ovarian cancer survive the disease for at least 5 years, compared to around 5% for women diagnosed with the most advanced stage of ovarian cancer.